anynines/klutchio/docs/platform-operator/central-management-cluster-setup/index.md

 installing both the provider itself and configuration that the provider needs to run properly.

 Then, the klutch-bind backend is deployed in the management cluster.
-The installation for klutch-bind includes permission configuration that needs to be set up so the tenant cluster can properly access the backend.
+The installation for klutch-bind includes permission configuration that needs to be set up so the developer cluster can properly access the backend.

-Lastly, Konnector must be [installed on the tenant cluster](./setup-developer-cluster.md).
+Lastly, Konnector must be [installed on the developer cluster](./setup-developer-cluster.md).
 After installation, Konnector is bound to the klutch-bind backend.
-This is how the tenant cluster can call Klutch in the management cluster.
+This is how the developer cluster can call Klutch in the management cluster.

 The current instructions only include deployment of `provider-anynines`.
 This product is currently